zuri-training/PROJ-31-debpay/README.md

 The following are the installed packages needed to run the server in the development stage:

     django (pip install django)
     shortuuid (pip install shortuuid)
     pillow  (pip install pillow)
     django-filter(pip install django-filter)
     All auth (pip install django-allauth)

+SQlite database was used in the development stage